ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

 ## Fine-Tune SSH/telnet CLI Parameters

 The IP Fabric's discovery is primarily using Command Line Interface (CLI) to discover network elements.
-There are certain default CLI parameters that can be found in **Settings → Advanced → SSH/TELNET**.
+The CLI Parameters can be found in **Settings → Advanced → SSH/TELNET**.

 ![CLI Settings](ssh/2396258368.png)

 ### Network Device Login Timeout

 Timeout before the logging prompt is received.
-It may take longer for remote branches over low-speed lines, or destined to overloaded devices.
+It may take longer for remote branches over low-speed lines or overloaded devices to respond.

 ### Network Device Session Timeout

-Too many **Command Timeout** errors during the Discovery process may indicate that **Network device session timeout** is too short and it may be necessary to expect a delay for a response to arrive.
+Too many **Command Timeout** errors during the Discovery process may indicate that **Network device session timeout** is too short and the session is closed before the response arrives.
+It may be necessary to increase this timeout.

 ### Maximum Number Of Parallel Sessions